Our Program

 Core webinar training

-Membership in the Journalist Trauma Support Network (JTSN) pilot program begins with the core training: a two-day, live interactive CE webinar on journalism profession, culture, and trauma, delivered by Dart journalists and psychologists.
+Membership in the Journalist Trauma Support Network (JTSN) begins with the core training: a two-day, live interactive CE webinar on journalism profession, culture, and trauma, delivered by staff journalists and psychologists at the Global Center for Journalism and Trauma.

 Participating therapists will learn about: